Find definitions for commonly-used terms in ad technology.

 A process that takes a known audience segment and catalogs various shared characteristics that can be used to target people who bear similarities and are therefore likely to become customers.
 Also called “Lookalike Modeling.”

 Audience Targeting is basically behavioral targeting with new clothes and broader capabilities and applications.
 The practice of using data to imply an audience, either by demography, life stage or some sort of intent like people who have searched for information on a car or new phone purchase.
 If I am looking to reach an "auto intender” I advertise to them wherever they are - not just on auto sites.
-Agencies are big believers in buying audience targeted impressions as it increases their efficiency and for many types of products, especially packaged goods, they are looking to reach broad audience segments like Adults 18 - 34 or Women 35 - 54 - much the way they buy in television.
+Agencies are big believers in buying audience targeted impressions as it increases their efficiency and for many types of products, especially packaged goods, they are looking to reach broad audience segments audiences like Adults 18 - 34 or Women 35 - 54 - much the way they buy in television.

 AVOD (Ad-based or Ad supported Video on Demand)